KB479/BSM-SIM-/README.md

 ---

 ## Repository Status & Source Code Notice
-**Currently, this repository serves as the documentation and design hub for the project.** * **Available Files:** The repository currently contains the initial project design documents, architectural blueprints, and the official TÜBİTAK application files.
+**Currently, this repository contains project documentation and selected core scripts.**

+* **Available Files:** The repository includes the initial project design documents, the official TÜBİTAK application files, and a collection of foundational C# scripts.
-* **Source Code:** The Unity project files and the C# codebase are currently in active local development.
-To maintain a clean commit history and protect the intellectual property during the core development phase, the source code has not yet been migrated to this public repository.
+* **Source Code:** To maintain a clean commit history and protect project assets during the core development phase, the full Unity project architecture has not been uploaded yet.
+However, specific backend scripts have been added to demonstrate the coding standards, modular architecture, and OOP practices currently being implemented.
-* **Upcoming Updates:** The codebase and interactive playable builds will be pushed to this repository as the project approaches its MVP (Minimum Viable Product) release stage.
+* **Upcoming Updates:** The complete codebase and interactive playable builds will be pushed to this repository as the project approaches its MVP (Minimum Viable Product) release stage.